mjhea0/python-decorators/readme.md

   Something is happening after some_function() is called.
   ```

-  To understand what's going on here, just look back at the four prevous examples.
+  To understand what's going on here, just look back at the four previous examples.
 We are literally just applying everything learned.
 Put simply, decorators wrap a function, modifying its behavior.

   Let's take it one step further and add an if statement.